grepdisc/kindfools/_pages/writeon.md

 - Thursday, December 18th WRITE ON at the Frank E. Merriweather Library
 - Tuesday, January 13th WRITE ON at Rise of WNY
 - Tuesday, February 10th WRITE ON - Home at the Unitarian Universalist Church of Buffalo with L'Arche Buffalo
+- Tuesday, February 17th WRITE ON! at King Urban Life Center